alexanderaleskin/telegram_django_bot/README.rst

 The example adds 1 super handler ``RouterCallbackMessageCommandHandler``, which allows you to write handlers in the style of handling link requests in the same way as it is done in ``Django``. ``RouterCallbackMessageCommandHandler`` allows you to handle messages, user commands and button clicks by users.
-That is, it replaces the handlers ``MessageHandler, CommandHandler, CallbackQueryHandler`` .
-Since the ``Telegram Django Bot Bridge`` library is an extension features, it does not prohibit the use of standard handlers of the ``Python-Telegram-Bot`` library as handlers.
+In other words, it replaces the handlers ``MessageHandler, CommandHandler, CallbackQueryHandler`` .
+Since the ``Telegram Django Bot Bridge`` library is an extension, it does not prohibit the use of standard handlers of the ``Python-Telegram-Bot`` library for handle user requests.
 (sometimes it is simply necessary, for example, if you need to process responses to surveys (you need to use PollAnswerHandler)).

-`Django notation <https://docs.djangoproject.com/en/4.1/topics/http/urls/>`_ descriptions of handlers is that paths to handlers are described in a separate file or files.
+`Django notation <https://docs.djangoproject.com/en/4.1/topics/http/urls/>`_ of routing handlers is that paths to handlers are described in a separate file or files.
-As in the ``Django`` standard, the main file (root) is specified in the project settings, where paths to handlers or paths to individual groups of handlers are stored.
+As in the ``Django`` standard, the main file (root) for routing is specified in the project settings, where paths to handlers or paths to groups of handlers are stored.
-The ``TELEGRAM_ROOT_UTRLCONF`` attribute is used to specify the path to the file.
+The ``TELEGRAM_ROOT_UTRLCONF`` (same as ``ROOT_URLCONF`` for WEB) attribute is used to specify the path to the file.
 In the example template, we have the following settings:

 ``bot_conf.settings.py``: